 The major ideas in the Declaration of Independence, their origins, the Americans’ key grievances against the King and Parliament, their assertion of sovereignty, and the Declaration’s process of revision.
 This lesson will focus on the views of Americans as expressed in primary documents from their own time and in their own words.

-Making students realize that the Constitution does affect them and having them come to the conclusion that they have to be an informed citizen and be careful of the sources they use to do the research.
-By Michelle Neyrey
+The objective of this lesson is to help students realize that the Constitution does affect them and have them come to the conclusion that they have to be an informed citizen and be careful of the sources they use to do the research.

 History is the chronicle of choices made by actors/agents/protagonists in specific contexts.
 This simulation places students at the Constitutional Convention and asks them to engage with a problematic question: Who should have the final say in deciding whether a law or executive action is constitutional?
 Students will explore this in theoretical, practical, and political contexts.
 If one branch has the final say, does that negate the separation of powers?
 But if no branch has the final say, how are inter-branch disputes to be settled?
 If unelected justices of the Supreme Court can nullify legislative and executive measures, does that fly in the face of popular sovereignty?
 On the other hand, if constitutional interpretation is left to “the people,” how might that work, and might that lead to political turmoil?

 This guide, written by John J. Patrick, explains the core concepts of democracy in a clear A-Z format.
 The complete book is available for download.